Government barreling toward shutdown after McCarthy dealt another defeat - KTVZ

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Annie Grayer, Melanie Zanona and Manu Raju contributed to this report.
+CNN’s Manu Raju, Lauren Fox, Annie Grayer and Melanie Zanona contributed to this report.